davidtwco/rfcs/text/0000-build-std.md

   - Any compiler flags which change the ABI cannot currently be stabilised as they would immediately mismatch with the pre-built standard library
-    - Without an ability to rebuild the standard library using these flags, it is would be impossible to use them effectively and safely if stabilised
+    - Without an ability to rebuild the standard library using these flags, it is impossible to use them effectively and safely if stabilised
   - ABI-modifying flags are designated as target modifiers ([rfcs#3716]/[rust#136966]) and require that the same value for the flag is passed to all compilation units
     - Flags which need to be set across the entire crate graph to uphold some